ttnmapper/documentation/integration/chirpstack.md

 * **Payload marshaler**: Select `JSON`
 * **Endpoint**: Add `https://integrations.ttnmapper.org/chirp/v3/events`

-### Headers (Optional) - Not Implemented YET
+### Headers (Optional)
 * **TTNMAPPERORG-EXPERIMENT**: You only need to provide an experiment name if you are testing and do not want your mapping results to contribute to the main coverage map for the network.
 In other words, when you are mapping normally with a device that is between 1 and 2 metre above ground level, you can leave this field blank.
-If you are doing anything else like launching and tracking a ballon, please provide a unique experiment name here.
+If you are doing anything else like launching and tracking a balloon, please provide a unique experiment name here.
 Adding the date to the experiment name helps to find it again later.
 Also see [Experiments](#experiments).
+* **TTNMAPPERORG-USER**: Add your email address in this header to allow TTN Mapper to associate your coverage data with you.
+This will allow to easily find your data, and also verify when you request your data to be deleted.

 Click on "Update Integration".